Molecular Medicine Program

 MMED 504.
 Student Seminar Series.
 1 Unit.

 This course is designed as a weekly seminar series that will include presentations by the MMED graduate students.
 The format will be as follows: seminar talks by students in years 3 and beyond to provide a research update presentations by second year students involving basic science-clinical case translation topics, and short presentations on lab rotation accomplishments by first year students.
+Additional sessions include Clinical Connections presentations by practicing physicians and continuing Responsible Conduct of Research case studies with small group discussions led by program trainers.
 The primary goals of this series are to gain experience and improve oral presentation skills, to share results and thoughts with peers during research discussions, and to learn to take the lead in developing and asking questions during seminars.

 MMED 521.
 Molecular aspects of the diagnosis, pathology, and treatment of selected human diseases.
 3 Units.

 The goal of this course is to integrate medical knowledge into PhD training.
 This team-taught seminar course focuses on a top down examination of selected human diseases starting with clinical presentations of the manifestations, diagnoses, and treatment of disease.
 This is followed by study of the pathology, cell biology, and molecular biology of the disease.
 This information forms the foundation of a final discussion of current treatment strategies and ongoing research to identify new strategies.
-Three to four separate disease areas will be discussed during each semester, such as neurodegenerative diseases, cancer, cardiovascular diseases and others.
+One to two separate disease areas will be discussed during each semester, such as diabetes, colon cancer, and heart failure.
 The specific areas of discussion are selected to demonstrate the strength of an integrated team of clinical and basic scientists; and to provide a model for students to follow in future studies in their own area of expertise.
 Emphasis will be given to the basic scientific observations that formed the basis of successful clinical practice, and how this was utilized by integrated teams of basic and clinical investigators to provide better patient care.
 Students will prepare for discussions with close reading of the literature.
 Faculty will present an overview in a discussion format.
 It is anticipated that each disease area will be presented by an integrated team of clinical and basic scientists.
-The final weeks of the semester will be devoted to student preparation of a research proposal based upon the information discussed during the course.
-The specific topic of this proposal will be of the students choosing.
+The remainder of the sessions will be devoted to instruction in grant proposal writing and student preparation of a research grant proposal based upon their thesis research in advance of the student's qualifying exam.
 Grading will be based both upon preparation for and participation in discussions, and upon the research proposal.
-Recommended Preparation: Introductory Graduate or Medical School courses in Cell Biology, Molecular Biology, and Physiology
+Recommended Preparation: Introductory Graduate or Medical School courses in Cell Biology, Molecular Biology, and Physiology.

 Research leading toward the Ph.D. dissertation in Molecular Medicine.